Home > Netherlands > Amsterdam > International French School Amsterdam

 The school supports gifted, able and talented students

-The same way we support children with special learning needs, we can support children that are very talented by challenging them more and encouraging them to fully express their potentiel.
+The same way we support children with special learning needs, we can support children that are very talented by challenging them more and encouraging them to fully express their potential.
 It is part of what we can in our pedagogy differentiated teaching

 Student access to education psychologist